Uminosachi/open-llm-webui/README.md

 pip install -r requirements.txt
 ```

-If you are using CUDA 11.7 or CUDA 11.8 or macOS, please use a file with the corresponding suffix instead of the previous one.
+If you are using CUDA 11.7 or CUDA 11.8 or macOS, please use a file with the corresponding suffix (_cu117, _cu118, _mac) instead of the previous one.

 ## Running the application